Who doesn’t like waterfalls?

 Now that all the major Panama waterfalls have been covered, many more small waterfalls can be explored on other hiking trails.
 Also, since most of the waterfalls come under the Chiriquí province, do explore Chiriquí as well.

-Bottom-line being, Panama waterfalls should be on your bucket list if you are a nature lover.
+Some other waterfalls you can check out are; san ramón waterfall, amazing waterfalls and el salto waterfalls.
+Bottom-line being, Panama best waterfalls should be on your bucket list if you are a nature lover.